alexpeterhall/todo-app/README.md

 # TODO App

-This is a basic TODO app built with React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Just what the world needs!
+Another "hello world" style Todo App!
+You're welcome world. :)

+This is built with React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I originally built this in early 2021 using class based components and then immediately refactored it to functional components using a reducer for my state.
+I refactored in early 2023 to clean it up for fun.
+I removed the overkill reducer and just used a couple of state variables.
+I also removed a bunch of unnecessary components to clean up the file structure.

 ## Feature Backlog